DVA Legislation

 If you have an unclaimed common condition, consider whether to wait for the presumptive list.
 If your condition is likely to be listed, claiming after 1 July 2026 will be simpler.
 If it's less likely to be listed, the standard claims process applies regardless, and you may benefit from lodging sooner.

 If you already have accepted conditions, presumptive liability is only relevant for initial liability.
-If your condition is already accepted, this doesn't affect you.
+If your condition is already accepted, this change doesn't affect your existing entitlements.

 Frequently asked questions